 Avid Bioservices to Participate in RBC Capital Markets Global Healthcare Conference

-/EIN News/ -- TUSTIN, Calif., May 10, 2023 (GLOBE NEWSWIRE) -- Avid Bioservices, Inc. (NASDAQ:CDMO), a dedicated biologics contract development and manufacturing organization (CDMO) working to improve patient lives by providing high quality development and manufacturing services to biotechnology and pharmaceutical companies, today announced that the company will participate in the RBC Capital Markets Global Healthcare Conference.
+TUSTIN, Calif., May 10, 2023 (GLOBE NEWSWIRE) -- Avid Bioservices, Inc. CDMO, a dedicated biologics contract development and manufacturing organization (CDMO) working to improve patient lives by providing high quality development and manufacturing services to biotechnology and pharmaceutical companies, today announced that the company will participate in the RBC Capital Markets Global Healthcare Conference.
 Nick Green, president and chief executive officer, will be the featured speaker in a fireside chat at the conference, which will take place May 16-17, 2023.

 Details of the company's participation are as follows: